 Chapter 1: United Against DAPL

-The Tribes of the Oceti Sakowin are united in the mission to stop the Dakota Access pipeline (DAPL).
-With organizing help from the Great Plains Tribal Water Alliance, Standing Rock Nation led a gathering to strategize about the best approach.
+With organizing help from the Great Plains Tribal Water Alliance, Standing Rock Nation leads a gathering to strategize about the best approach to stopping the DAPL.

 Chapter 2: Honor the Treaties